groupdocs-annotation/GroupDocs.Annotation-Docs/java/introducing-groupdocs.annotation-for-java.md

 * Get file information such as file type, number of pages, etc.;
 * Generate preview file for precise placement of annotations;
 * Export or import annotations to a file.

+You can use GroupDocs.Viewer across multiple platforms and operation systems:

+* Windows, Linux, and macOS
+* Java 5 and higher